I promise you need to hear this! NOT CLICKBAIT

 That leap came in the form of my life coach hitting me with a hammer via skype asking me what I done in 23 years that I had been proud of (she wasn’t bullying me don’t worry), the answer to which had been absolutely nothing, the realisation of this unprecedented emotional breakdown that made me realise my priorities.
 Crap, there was no turning back.
 It finally got imprinted in my previously hollow head that, hello, there is somebody in there after all whose priority was living.
 I couldn’t stop myself from actually living and doing the things I wanted anymore.
 After that I stopped caring that much about what my Uni results, I still want to pass, but I know I’m only doing it so it facilitates getting job in the future (that is what I am telling myself, I’ve got to justify Uni, I can’t handle anymore uncertainty in that area and having parents to deal with).

 It is hard for us to admit to ourselves that one day we won’t be here.
 It certainly was for me.
 My life coach in the beginning of our coaching together gave me an exercise.
 It comprise of telling myself everyday for 21 days when I woke up that I was going to die.
 You’re probably thinking WTF?!
 Well guys I gotta tell ya it certainly enlightens things a little bit.
 We will just stop existing at some point, the thing that we have in common with each other is that we have been born and that we will die, so why is it such a massive taboo?
 Why are we morbid if we are talking about a pivotal point that we will all arrive to eventually?
 It’s weird not wanting to talk about it.
 We all like to think that we are going to die when we are 120 years old, in our sleep, with no pain, and at the same time as our loved one.
 But that’s just not true, we know this, we all know the state of the world right now.
 Although it isn’t a reassuring thought that we might drop to our grave at anytime today, it is beneficial to be reminded of that every single day.
-Because it leads to the question WHAT THE F**K HAVE YOU DONE TODAY THAT MAKES YOUR LIFE WORTH LIVING see FOR YOU ?!?
+Because it leads to the question WHAT THE F**K HAVE YOU DONE TODAY THAT MAKES YOUR LIFE WORTH LIVING is it legal to buy cipro online FOR YOU ?!?
 What have you done today that you love?
 What have you done today that, well, makes today an OK day to die?
 Yep this is a morbid thing to ask, but this is reality isn’t it?

 And I must emphasise the FOR YOU part.
 There is no point doing what others want you to do.
 But to be fair we all have some responsibilities like kids (please don’t start ignoring your kids), and sometimes we do have to live with other people and so need to keep our space clean, and bills to pay etc., yes that is also reality.
 But you don’t want to spend the majority of your day lending your headspace to others and what they want from you and what they need you to do for them and the things you “have” to do, do you?
 Will life seem worth it then?
 No, right?
 So what are your priorities now?